Engineering sugg.xyz

 - user unique pin.

-Sugg will persist the encrypted note with a flag is_lock
+Sugg will persist the encrypted note with a flag is_lock or is_secure alongside the generated unique identifier.

 Decrypt

 Decrypting a note will use the same process as encrypting but reversed.
-Sugg will not persist the decrypted note unless the user disables lock which resets is_lock
+Sugg will not persist the decrypted note unless the user disables lock which resets is_lock or is_secure flag and deletes the generated unique identifier.
+The generated unique identifier can’t be fetched by anyone, just the note owner.

 Final Thoughts